Add Perfectly Normal on Goodreads

 “Ellie and I are going to try to call her at lunch.
 I’ll tell her you said so.”

-And if Janey isn’t already sick, she’ll fall over dead at the news that Luke Nostrand, of all people, hopes she’s okay.
+And if Janey isn’t already sick, she’ll fall over dead at the news Luke Nostrand, of all people, hopes she’s okay.

 Luke pushes some of his dark blond hair out of his blue eyes and nods at me before walking to his usual seat across the room.
 Maybe Luke stays with Dani because he’s hoping one day they’ll make impossibly beautiful children—blond, blue-eyed, athletically-trim children with round faces and dazzling smiles.
 Somehow, some way, the genetic sweepstakes winners of the world always manage to find each other.